zendesk/maxwell/docs/docs/compat.md

 ### Unsupported

 - Mysql 5.7 is untested with Maxwell, and in particular GTID replication is unsupported as of yet.
+- Maxwell is incompatible with PARTITION tables, as it is unable to parse the SQL.

 ### binlog_row_image=MINIMAL

-As of 0.17.0, Maxwell supports binlog_row_image=MINIMAL, but it may not be what you want.
+As of 0.16.2, Maxwell supports binlog_row_image=MINIMAL, but it may not be what you want.
 It will differ from normal Maxwell operation in that:

 - INSERT statements will no longer output a column's default value